tlvb/blockimg/README.md

     	-f FILE     explicitly specify file to read from

-    parameters can be joined, eg ./blockimg -cs 80 25 SOMEFILE or even ./blockimg -fsap SOMEFILE 100 30 3 7
+    parameters can be joined, eg ./blockimg -cs 80 25 SOMEFILE or even ./blockimg -fsapn SOMEFILE 100 30 3 7

-    bitmap mode is drawn with space, and unicode characters 2580, 2588, 258C, 2590, and 2596-259F (hexadecimal)
+    Unless -n is specified, bitmap mode is drawn with space and unicode characters 2580, 2588, 258C, 2590, and 2596-259F (hexadecimal).
-    gray and color mode is drawn with space, and unicode characters 2588, 2591-2593 (hexadecimal)
+    Gray and color mode is drawn with space, and unicode characters 2588, 2591-2593 (hexadecimal).
+    If -n is specified, bitmap mode is drawn with space, and '`",[/P.\]?_LJ# and gray and color mode is drawn with space, and .+o#.

 # Example use
     user@host~$ ./blockimg fiiiish.png -gis 87 50